What are Medicare Insurance Deductibles?

 Original Medicare Insurance Deductible

 What is the deductible for Medicare insurance?
 Well, in Original Medicare, there are two deductibles you’ll encounter.
 In Medicare Part A, there’s an inpatient hospital deductible that you’ll owe each benefit period.
-In 2024, this deductible will be $1,632.
 Once you’ve paid that much for inpatient health services in a single benefit period, your Medicare insurance coverage will kick in.
 In Medicare Part B, the other half of Original Medicare, there’s a general deductible.
 Once you’ve paid enough applicable services, Medicare Part B will cover 80 percent of the Medicare-approved amount, and you’ll only owe the remaining 20 percent.
-The Part B deductible is $240 in 2024.

 This doesn’t mean that you’ll have no coverage or benefits from your Medicare insurance plan prior to reaching your deductible.
 Some services are covered before you reach it, like preventative care.
 This includes services like your Annual Wellness visit or the flu shot.
-You can see which services are covered before the deductible and after it here.
 Of course, there’s another way you benefit from your Medicare insurance plan before reaching your deductible.
-If you’re using a doctor or health service that accepts Medicare insurance assignment, they’ve agreed to charge you at an agreed upon price.
+If you’re using a doctor or health service that accepts Medicare assignment, they’ve agreed to charge you at an agreed upon price.
 This price is usually lower than what the health care provider would normally charge for those services.
 In this sense, you’re already receiving benefits from your Medicare insurance coverage, even if you haven’t reached your deductible yet.

 While it’s unlikely you’ll qualify for a plan that covers the Part B deductible (unless you were eligible for the Medicare program prior to January 1, 2020), most Medigap plans offer some coverage of the Part A deductible.

-There’s a final way you can get around the Part A and maybe even Part B deductibles, and that’s by picking up a Medicare Supplement (also known as Medigap plans).
-While it’s unlikely you’ll qualify for a plan that covers the Part B deductible (unless you were eligible for the Medicare program prior to January 1, 2020), most Medigap plans offer some coverage of the Part A deductible.
-Medigap Plan A is the exception as it does not help with the Part A deductible.
-The remaining plans offer at least partial coverage of the Part A deductible.
+Finally, a Medicare Supplement (also known as Medigap plans) is one method of reducing or even eliminating a Part A or Part B deductible.
+While you can only qualify for a plan that covers the Part B deductible if you were eligible for the Medicare program prior to January 1, 2020, most Medigap plans offer some coverage of the Part A deductible.
+All but one standardized Medicare Supplement plans offer at least partial coverage of the Part A deductible.
 Plans K, L, and M help cover 50 percent, 75 percent, and 50 percent of it, respectively, while the rest cover it in full.
+Only Plan A does not offer Part A deductible coverage.

 Medicare Advantage and Part D Deductibles